DylGit27/HEPCAT_CaloGAN/README.md

 All settings for adjusting the G4 simulation are within `generation` in the CaloGAN subdirectory. `cfg/run2.mac` are where the beam settings are with lines starting `/gps/`.
 These will stay largely the same, unless you want to change the number of particles recorded under `/run/beamOn` or the energy range.

 In `generate/src/DetectorConstruction.cc` is more in-depth parameters for the detector geometry.
+Specifically, try changing the absorber material (defined `absorberMaterial`) and the thickness (defined `absoThickness`).